tummfm/jax-sgmc/examples/quickstart.md

 ```

-The prior and likelihood are not passed to the solver directly, but
+The (log-)prior and (log-)likelihood are not passed to the solver directly, but are
 first transformed into a (stochastic) potential.
-This allowed us to formulate the model and so the likelihood with only a single
+This allowed us to formulate the model and also the log-likelihood with only a single
 observation in mind and let **JaxSGMC** take care of evaluating it for a batch
 of observations.
 As the model is not computationally demanding, we let
 **JaxSGMC** vectorize the evaluation of the likelihood: